Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/11. A Brief History of JavaScript/README.md

 * Destructuring assignment
 * Algebraic data types

-## CoffeeScript
+## CoffeeScript - 2009

-JavaScript written as beautifully as Ruby.
+CoffeeScript was a **preprocessor** meant to make JavaScript to be as beautiful as Ruby.
+It would **Transpile** into JavaScript before the browser read it.
+CoffeeScript was an inspiration for improvements to future versions of JavaScript.

+Here are some examples:

 ```CoffeeScript
 # Assignment: